saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 be administered even if the child turns age 9 years between receipt of dose 1 and dose 2.

+trivalent or quadrivalent infuenza vaccine before July 1, 2022?
-during same or consecutive seasons.)
+(Doses need not have been received during same or consecutive seasons.)
 Yes
 No or unknown